kat-vik/php-integration/README.md

 ### 4.5 Using the Svea PayPage   <a name="i4-5"></a>

 #### 4.5.1 Bypassing payment method selection
-Go direct to specified payment method, bypassing the *PayPage* completely.
+Directly go to specified payment method, bypassing the *PayPage* completely.
 By specifying payment method you eliminate one step in the payment process.

 You can use `WebPay::listPaymentMethods()` to get the various payment methods available.